chromium/chromium/docs/lldbinit.md

 debugging with lldb.
 This is necessary for source-level debugging when `strip_absolute_paths_from_debug_symbols` is enabled [this is the default].

-To install, run `sudo apt-get install lldb`.
+If you have not installed LLDB yet, run `sudo apt-get install lldb` to get it.

 To use, add the following to your `~/.lldbinit`